Spotlight on apprenticeships

 Stephen was nominated for the Young Pioneer award in The Manufacturer’s Top100 in 2019 by his line manager Mick Hindle, our Quality Control and Health and Safety Manager, for adopting his role as Quality and Health and Safety Assistant within the company with consistent enthusiasm and dedication.
 Part of his training was to spend time in certain departments and write reports on where the company could improve.

-Mick Hindle comments: “Stephen is a testament of how Focus SB’s graduate training programme can take someone with no prior manufacturing knowledge, and yet with the right training and mentoring, has given Focus SB an extremely valuable addition to the quality team.
+Former line manager Mick Hindle comments: “Stephen is a testament of how Focus SB’s graduate training programme can take someone with no prior manufacturing knowledge, and yet with the right training and mentoring, has given Focus SB an extremely valuable addition to the quality team.
 We are extremely proud at how far Stephen has come in such a short time, and he sets the bar very high for future graduate trainees.”

-Stephen has now been promoted to Quality and Health & Safety Manager
+Stephen has now been promoted to Quality and Health & Safety Manager.

 Georgina Cox - Mace Limited